ucsb-cs48-w19/6pm-ucsb-rooms/README.md

 ## **Running Locally**

-For developers, after cloning the repo and installing dependancies, run python3 ./app.py to start the project locally.
+For developers, after cloning the repo and installing dependancies, run command "**python3 ./app.py**" to start the project locally.